PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 reduces the lowerer's registered-runner AST characterization from 134 to 125 without crossing an index-validity boundary or changing runtime pass count.

+The first Q/DQ transpose-bridge step in that prefix is owned by `passes/transpose_qdq_bridge_layout.py`.
+It remains separate from terminal exact-grid, Concat-input, Mean, activation, PReLU, Reshape, and TransposeConv quantization cleanup owners.
+Its one lowerer compatibility wrapper is called once by the ordered prefix, which expands at four unchanged runtime positions.
+The owner keeps one fixed-point loop and the historical A→B→C→D priority: complete Transpose/Q/DQ round trips, single Q-or-DQ bridges with fan-out, two-branch QDQ/Add residual closure, and mixed float/QDQ Add residual closure.
+All branch/public-output/per-tensor-grid/permutation/fan-out guards, metadata and quantization cloning, direct mutation order, prune boundary, and three stats keys remain unchanged.
+Direct tests cover A and B rewrites, guard no-ops, idempotence, and wrapper equality; existing end-to-end fixtures retain positive A/B/C/D and legacy-fan-out coverage.
+The extraction is mechanical and does not claim differential-index performance; indexed mutation requires a later family-by-family equivalence checkpoint.

 Two repeated QKV attention prefix/bridge pairs share one scope per occurrence.
 The four prefix specs (Gather-layout hoist, Gather-to-Slice, Slice-to-Split, and Split/Reshape collapse) retain their order before the two bridge specs